andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 It's hard to measure someones ability to understand something.
 Where as you can definitely measure if someone has correctly baked a pizza or not.

-Understanding is unclear to the student as well.
+"Understand" is unclear to the student as well.
 Should they be understanding things about baking temperature and dough making?

 A better set of learning objectives for this workshop might be